jerch/inwasm/README.md

 thus only need to reflect the proper type inteface, e.g. for an exported function it is enough to stub a function with the right argument types and return type.

-Imported function names are used to populate IMPORT directives of the compiler, where supported (not applied for *srctype* `wat` and `custom`).
-Since this is a somewhat error-prone task across compilers, you might have to check manually during compilation or at runtime for unresolvable symbols.

-Imported values are not used during compilation stage beside some basic type checks.
+Imported names are not further evaluated in the compiler runners beside a `memory` entry.
+Currently only clang exposes an interface to declare imported symbol names upfront (*--allow-undefined-file* switch), which is not yet applied by `inwasm`.
+Thus you have to take care yourself to match expected imports later at runtime.

 The `importObj` should not be declared inline, unless you provide a similarly shaped object at runtime by other means.
-Note - every JS declaration within a wasm definition will be lost at runtime.
+(Note: every JS declaration within a wasm definition will be lost at runtime.)

 At runtime `importsObj` should be provided as argument to the getter of `IWasmInstance` or any manual instance creation.

+Note on other import/export symbol types than memory or functions - WASM furthermore allows types of *WebAssembly.Global* and *WebAssembly.Table* to be imported or exported.
+Your success here may vary, as some compilers dont support them equally, thus `inwasm` does not further deal with those.

 ### Memory Settings